Application Server IPs & EC2 configuration

 EU region IPs:

-Important: We will soon stop supporting security group access rules as a means to allow access from AppHarbor servers.
+Important: Security group based access rules are no longer supported.
 Instead we recommend that you add the IP ranges listed above for your region.

 If you're using an Amazon RDS database server in the same public amazon region as AppHarbor you'll also have to set up the appropriate security group to ensure access to your database server.
 This information is the same in both the US and EU regions: